RV-VM/Deliverables/Svnapot/docs/Functional testing and analysis documentation.md

 ## 1.Test framework

-Our test framework contains a simulator with correct behavior: NEMU, the processor core to be tested: NutShell, the simulated peripheral devices: SDRAM, UART, etc. After NutShell executes an instruction, NutShell will wake up NEMU to execute an instruction, and compare the states of the two, if they are the same then go ahead to execute instructions , otherwise there is an error which will terminate the process, and the error field will be printed.
+Our test framework contains a simulator with correct behavior: NEMU, the processor core to be tested: NutShell, the simulated peripheral devices: SDRAM, UART, etc.

+After NutShell executes an instruction, it will wake up NEMU to execute an instruction, and compare the states of the two, if they are the same then go ahead to execute instructions , otherwise there is an error which will terminate the process, and the error field will be printed.
 The schematic diagram is as follows:

 ![image](../imgs/image.png)